lmuzinic/advent-of-code-2017/NOTES.md

 while ($repeat--) {
 ````
 There is just one value and it tells you what it does, no confusion about boundaries.

+## Day 11
+Hexawhatnow?
+I decided it is time to google and first learn about hexagon grids.
+Few years back I read one blog that explained them perfectly so I looked it up.
+It says
+>  I’ve been collecting hex grid resources for nearly 20 years

+How hexy is that?
+[Check it out](https://www.redblobgames.com/grids/hexagons/).

+Decided to go with cube coordinate system, as it makes moving logic much cleaner - no need to check where you are in order to know where to move (which is not the case with offset coordinates) and
+distance (or steps in our example) is just a max absolute value of axis (as our starting distance is [0, 0, 0]).